Amourspirit/python-kwargshelper/docs/source/usage/Decorator/ReturnType.rst

 .. code-block:: python

     >>> result = ret_test(1.33, 4, 6)
-    TypeError: Return Value is expected to be of '<class 'int'> | <class 'str'>' but got 'float'
+    TypeError: Return Value is expected to be of 'int' or 'str' but got 'float'.
+    ReturnType decorator error.